Uthiripookkal (TV series)

 Uthiri Pookal is a 2011 Tamil-language soap opera that aired on Sun TV from 14 November 2011 to 4 October 2013 on Monday through Friday at 06:30PM (IST) for 476 episodes.
 It had been receiving the highest ratings of Tamil serials and received high praising from viewers.

 The show starring by Chetan, Vadivukkarasi, Maanasa Hemachandran, Sharavan, Karna, Sadhasivam, Harikrishnan and producer by Home Movie Makers Sujataa Vijaykumar, K.Vijaykumar and directed by E. Vikkiramaathithan.

 It is the story of a good individual who adopts three children and brings them up with care and affection.
 It was also aired in Sri Lanka Tamil Channel on Shakthi TV.
 The show was re-telecastied from March 1, 2021, to March 25, 2022, at 09:00AM (Indian Standard Time).Chetan's performance as Sivanesan was highly praised by the viewers and the show received highest ratings at 6.30 pm slot.
 Chetan won the Tamil Nadu state award for his portrayal of Sivanesan.
-Uthiripookal was selected as best serial of 2012 and won the Tamil Nadu state award.
+Uthiripookal was selected as best serial of 2012 and won the Tamil Nadu state award.The show was retelecasted at the same channel from May 30, 2026 at 9:00 AM.